Developing Hispanic-Serving Institutions Program - Title V

 Five-year individual development grants, five-year cooperative arrangement development grants, and one-year planning grants may be awarded.

-NOTE: The Title V Program is NOT a scholarship or fellowship program for individuals or for research.
+NOTE: The Developing Hispanic-Serving Institutions Program is NOT a scholarship or fellowship program for individuals or for research.
 The program is designed to support institutions of higher education that are HSIs.